Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Preliminaries

-The first part definition requires that there locally exists a coordinate system such that the boundary coincides locally with the graph of a function whose $k^{th}$ derivative (or the function itself if $k=0$) is Lipschitz.
+The first part of the definition requires that there locally exist a coordinate system such that the boundary coincides locally with the graph of a function whose $k^{th}$ derivative (or the function itself if $k=0$) is Lipschitz.
 The two inclusions in the second part of the definition guarantee that the interior and the exterior of the domain are nonempty and locally contain a cone around any point of the boundary.
-They rule out, for example, the domain $\{(x,y) \, : \, x>0,\, |y| < x^2\}$.
+They rule out, for example, the domain $\{(x,y) \, : \, x>0,\, |y| < x^2\}\subset \mathbb{R}^2$.
+Informally, a domain $\mathcal{Z}$ is Lipschitz if its boundary $\partial \mathcal{Z}$ can be viewed locally as the graph of a Lipschitz function for some coordinate system.